 1: Taking the test This test can be taken by anyone over the age of 8.
 However we do suggest that all children aged 11 and under should have a supportive adult sitting with them while taking the test, and indeed, unless it causes difficulty or resentment, everyone under 16 should have a supportive adult at hand.

-Is dyscalculia a learning disability?
+Is dyscalculia a disability?

-What dyscalculia looks like?
+What does dyscalculia feel like?

 Is dyscalculia a form of autism?